kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Tactical-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 - Will Chelsea turn the ball over too easily because they are trying to play too quickly?
 - Will we see positional rotation from Chelsea to take advantage Leicester City's man-to-man marking scheme?
 - Can Chelsea close down the ball carrier in the middle-third to not allow Leicester City to retain possession?
-- Will Leicester City be effective enough offensively if they're forced out wide by the narrowness of Chelsea out of possession?
+- Will Leicester City be hampered offensively if they're forced out wide by the narrowness of Chelsea out of possession?